Ben & Jerry's: Allegations of censorship and retaliation against Unilever

 In 2025, Ben & Jerry's independent board accused Unilever of violating the company's independence as stipulated in the merger agreement the two companies signed in 2000.
 The board said that Unilever had prevented it from posting on social media in support of Palestinian refugees, the First Amendment rights of student protestors and a ceasefire in the Gaza war.
 The board also said that Unilever had blocked its donations to Jewish Voice for Peace and the Council on American-Islamic Relations.
 It also alleged that Unilever had blocked more recent posts in opposition to Donald Trump's second presidential agenda, and fired CEO David Stever in retaliation for the company's political stances.

 On September 9, 2025, the co-founders of Ben & Jerry’s wrote to the board of The Magnum Ice Cream Company (TMICC) and Magnum’s potential investors, requesting that the brand be released from the conglomerate.
 On September 16, Ben Cohen announced that Jerry Greenfield was leaving Ben & Jerry's due to his allegations of censorship on the issue of Palestine and Israel and other social justice issues.
-Cohen accused Unilver of conducting a "corporate attack on free speech" after it blocked the development of a flavor calling for peace in Gaza.
+Cohen accused Unilever of conducting a "corporate attack on free speech" after it blocked the development of a flavor calling for peace in Gaza.

+According to Magnum, an audit of the Ben and Jerry's Foundation, commissioned by Magnum, found that it had deficiencies in financial controls and governance.
+Anuradha Mittal, chair of the foundation's board, called the audit "a manufactured inquiry - engineered to attempt to discredit me."